Uniquely tailored to meet your baby's needs

 Your breast milk is unique to you and your baby and designed to support them from their very first hours of life.
 With complex carbohydrates, proteins, LCPs (

 Why breast milk is best

 Breast milk is the only food designed especially for your baby and contains all the nutrition they need for the first six months of life.
 It’s a complex substance which has been researched for many years.
 And while it’s known to contain the perfect combination of carbohydrates, fats, protein, vitamins, minerals and other substances needed for your baby's healthy development, there’s still much more to be learned about breast milk.

 What is certain is that breast milk is full of antibodies that help boost your baby’s ability to fight off the infections that you’ve had in the past.
-Breast milk is also unique to each mum with a nutritional content completely tailored to their baby.
+Breast milk is also unique to each mum with

 Breast milk and immunity